iPlumb3r/HelloWorld/Machine/7_InitializeMachine/SetFixedLanIP.md

+How to
-How the set a fixed LAN IP address for a machine ?
+he set a fixed LAN IP address for a machine ?
 ==

 Instructions (Ubuntu/Debian)